jane0819tw/minespeeper/README.md

 ## skills features
 cdn: bootstrap, font awesome
+utility: getRandomNumberArray(a helper function to get random number in a range)
 ## how to play
 * there are two mode: challenge / custom mode, please choose one.
 * click left mouse to open the field.